Vasilevskiy, Tampa Bay top Carolina 2-1 for 2-0 series lead

 INJURY REPORT

-The Hurricanes took a significant hit in this one when Vincent Trocheck was hurt late in the second period when the center and teammate Warren Foegele banged legs as they tried to skate by each other.
+The Hurricanes took a significant hit in this one when Vincent Trocheck was hurt late in the second when the center and teammate Warren Foegele banged legs as they skated by each other.
 Trocheck put little to no weight on his right leg as he skated to the bench, slamming his stick along the way before heading to the locker room.

 He played one short shift in the third but didn’t return.

 Tampa Bay was without defenseman David Savard for a second straight game due to an upper-body injury.
-But fellow blue-liner Erik Cernak was back in the lineup after exiting Game 1 late in the second period after a jarring collision with Svechnikov and Trocheck near the boards.

 DOWN EARLY

 Killorn’s goal marked the seventh time in eight playoff games, and sixth in a row, that the Hurricanes have surrendered the game’s first goal.
-The only exception was a shutout win against the Nashville Predators in Game 2 of the first-round series.
+The exception was a shutout win against Nashville in Game 2 of the first-round series.

 Follow Aaron Beard on Twitter at http://www.twitter.com/aaronbeardap